oscthe/oscthe/README.md

 My name is [first name] [last name],<br/>

 I am a Quantitative Analyst from Stockholm, Sweden.
 I have a wide data science interest but with a special focus on finance and economics.
-I'm currently focusing on deep learning applications within finance (financial time series, option pricing, portfolio construction, ...) which is what I currently mostly read, code, and post about here on GitHub.
+I'm currently focusing on deep learning applications within finance (financial time series, option pricing, portfolio construction, and more) which is what I currently mostly read, code, and post about here on GitHub.
 Some projects I have developed within this area:

 - [Neural Network Architecture for Option Pricing](http://www.google.com):<br/>
   I evaluate different configurations of NNs for pricing simulated options from the Black Scholes model.
 In this repo I leverage my own [implementation](https://github.com/oscthe/option-price-simulation) for simulating options.